Skip to main content

 Human babies are very underdeveloped.
 Unlike a lot of animals, they don't start running around moments after birth.
 They take a shocking, scary long time to develop the capacity for basic skills like walking.

-Humans are designs for a tribal environment and historically they tended to grow up with a lot of siblings, cousins, aunts and uncles.
+Humans are designed for a tribal environment and historically they tended to grow up with a lot of siblings, cousins, aunts and uncles.
 Now, a lot of people in wealthier countries have only one or two kids and when, on average, they turn out different than in the past, we act like the kid is defective rather than that the social ecosystem in which they are developing has dramatically changed, so you should really expect different outcomes generally.

 So given my views of development, I looked at my oldest child and went "He NEEDS a sibling.
 Full stop.
 He will never be functional if he grows up as an only child, and never mind that I live in terror of ending up a poverty-stricken, divorced single mom and another child is another mouth to feed."